 Self-care with cancer isn’t discussed very often, but it’s an important part of your well-being, health, and recovery.
 We explore some simple & easy ways to start prioritising yourself right now.

-Last week, we celebrated World Emoji Day.
-As a fun activity on Facebook, we asked our followers to tell us what emojis they’d use to describe their experiences with cancer.
+In honour of World Emoji Day, we asked our Facebook followers to tell us what emojis they’d use to describe their experiences with cancer.

 Some people gave us sad, tired or sick looking faces.
 Others gave smiles, fist-bumps, and signs of strength.
 One woman submitted an image of a carousel horse – the kind you’d ride at the fairground.
 We asked her what it represented; was it the flurry of activity?
 The stress of having cancer?